 8. Metallophytes are plants adapted to natural habitats with toxic levels of metals such as Ni, Co, Cr and Mn.
 Examples of metal-tolerant plants are Myristica laurifolia, Shorea tenuiramulosa, Rinorea bengalensis, Phyllanthus balgooyi, and Walsura monophylla (ISES, 2010).

 9. Mesophytes or mesophytic plants, also called moist-loving plants, belong to the terrestrial plants.
 Their natural habitats consists of moderate conditions for plant growth.
 These conditions are described as not excessively dry but not too wet.
 Many cash crops which are grown in tropical climates having even distribution of rainfall are mesophytes.
-Examples are corn and many fruit trees and vegetables.
+Most tropical crops including palms, banana and other fruit trees,and vegetables are mesophytes.

 10. Neutrophilus plants or neutrophiles, are plants that can tolerate either acidic or alkaline soils.